 I began my training for this profession in 1977 and completed the college course at Newark in 1980 with the City & Guilds diploma.

 In June 2007 I went to the Fazioli factory in Sacile in Italy which has a world-renowned high quality grand piano production of about 120 units per year.
-In October 2007 the Pianoforte Tuners’ Association (PTA) ran a trip to the Steingraeber factory in Bayreuth and I spent several days there observing all the piano production and being shown the sights of the town; the rather plain (but vast) Musikfestspielhaus and by contrast, the opulent Markgrave Theatre in town; Liszt’s townhouse and the history of the fine musicians who lived and visited there.
+In October 2007 the Pianoforte Tuners’ Association (PTA) ran a trip to the Steingraeber factory in Bayreuth and I spent several days there observing all the piano production and being shown the sights of the town.
+I went to Sacile again in 2012 as another trip was organised and not wishing to miss out…

 I organised many trips and visits for the PTA during the 1990’s but virtually all manufacturing has now ceased or gone abroad.
 For a long period my responsibilities to the PTA have been in maintaining the ‘PList’ – a discussion forum for our tuners which is often very lively.